borntofrappe/rho/README.md

 `expansion_tile` shows how to display a task and optionally the connected subtasks.
 When there are no substasks use a single `ListTile` widget.
 When there are subtasks use `ExpansionTile` and include the subtasks in the collapse-able `children` field.

 Note that in `lists` the demo makes use of an `ExpansionTile` widget to optionally show the contents of the second list.
 The structure is not repeated in `sliver_list` as I prefer to restructure the widget tree to have a limited number of widgets wrapped in `SliverToBoxAdapter`.

+## app

+In increments:

+- incorporate the empty state widget.
+For the color use `iconColor` and `glassColor`, but make the values optional, falling back to the color scheme set on the context.
+Update the color scheme with a `ThemeData` widget